South Sudan: Ethnic groups

 The major ethnic groups present in South Sudan are the Dinka at approximately 40 per cent of the population, the Nuer at approximately 20 per cent, and the Azande at approximately 10 per cent, as well as the Shilluk and Bari.
 Currently, around 800,000 expatriates from the Horn of Africa are living in South Sudan.

 Diaspora

 The South Sudanese diaspora consists of citizens of South Sudan residing abroad.
 The number of South Sudanese outside South Sudan has sharply increased since the beginning of the struggle for independence from Sudan.
 Almost one and a half million South Sudanese have left the country as refugees, either permanently or as temporary workforce, leading to the establishment of the South Sudanese diaspora population.

 The largest communities of the South Sudanese diaspora are located in North America, Western Europe and Oceania.
 They can be found in the United States, Canada, United Kingdom and Australia.
 Small communities exist in France, Italy, Germany, Sweden, and New Zealand.

-Activist Achol Jok Mach has spoken out about growing up and growing up in a diaspora community and the effect on her identity, saying: "I was only ever told, 'You are South Sudanese'...
-It was only much later that I learned I was Dinka."